Mindset & Lifestyle

 Released in 2016 by PokerStars, Kid Poker offers a unique insight into the life and career of Daniel Negreanu, from his early days in Toronto to his high-roller success in Las Vegas and beyond.

-Whether you are looking for some inspiration to play poker or simply want to learn more about how Daniel got to where he is today, Kid Poker is a documentary you don’t want to miss.
+Whether you are looking for some inspiration to play poker or want to learn more about how Daniel got to where he is today, Kid Poker is a documentary you don’t want to miss.

 Scroll to Top